gritcsenko/HomeInventory/README.md

 # How do I build this?

-Install Visual Studio 2022 17.0+ or Visual Studio Code.
-You will also need to have .NET 7.0 SDK installed.
-Check [global.json](src/HomeInventory/global.json) for the current minimum required version.
+Install latest Visual Studio 2022 or Visual Studio Code.
+You will also need to have .NET 8.0 SDK installed.
+Check [global.json](src/HomeInventory/global.json) for the current minimum required .NET SDK version.

 ## Contributions and Thanks